texttheater/pmb2tsv/README.md

 ----------

-Please download the [PMB](https://pmb.let.rug.nl) 3.0.0 and extract the directory `pmb-3.0.0` into the root directory of this repository (or symlink it).
+Please download the [PMB](https://pmb.let.rug.nl) 3.0.0 and extract the directory `pmb-3.0.0` into a `data` directory in the root directory of this repository (or symlink it).

 Software Dependencies
 ---------------------